NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B)
     - Changed to be 5BB(B) with A follow up intact
     - Change of hit angle to assist back turn combos
-- 2BB(A) cannot be done on whiff anymore (TODO: vanilla?)
 - 2A(A) added as 6A(A)
 - 6B has additional startup momentum
 - 6B(B)
-    - Adjusted to use a modified RB animation (TODO: is the below still relevant now?)
+    - Adjusted to use a modified RB animation
-    - Has one more frame blockstun
     - Is super cancellable
     - HC (TODO: Heavy crush?) is four frames sooner
-- 6BB(B) cannot be done on whiff anymore (TODO: vanilla?)
+- 6BB(B) cannot be done on whiff anymore
 - 6BBB(B) and 6BBB(6B) added
 - 6A
     - Stagger added